LGBTQ people in science: History of LGBTQ+ people in science

 At the height of the Lavender Scare, astronomer Frank Kameny was fired by the US Army Map Service in 1957, shortly after his PhD from Harvard University.
 In 1958, he was barred from future employment in the federal government.
 Subsequently, radicalized, he became "one of the most significant figures" in the American gay rights movement.
 According to chemist Abhik Ghosh, the legendary porphyrin chemist Martin Gouterman, only a few years Kameny's junior, managed to escape similar persecution and was able to pursue a successful scientific career at the University of Washington.

 Computer scientist Lynn Conway worked at IBM and invented a method for issuing multiple out-of-order instructions per machine cycle.
 She was also a pioneer of microchip design with many high-tech companies today using her work as the foundations for their technology.
 Conway suffered from gender dysphoria and underwent a gender transition in 1968.
 After Conway revealed her intent to transition to IBM, she was fired.
 After her transition, Conway kept her transition a secret with only a few close friends who knew.
 In 2000 when her story went public, she began to work in transgender activism to advocate for more transgender rights and transgender equality.

 George Washington Carver was an agricultural scientist who developed several plant-based products and promoted the start of peanut farming.
 Although Carver did not make any comments on his sexuality a previous partner suggested that he was bisexual, and it is known that he lived the remainder of his life with Curtis Austin Jr.

 Sara Josephine Baker was a physician known by the name Doctor Jo who developed many programs for disease prevention.
 She created the Federal Children's Bureau which significantly contributed to the improvement of hygiene.
 As a leader in public health Baker is known for tracking down and quarantining Mary Mallon aka "Typhoid Mary", helping prevent the further spread of the typhoid fever.

 Baker was also an early advocate for women's leadership in medicine and was one of the first women to make significant strides in the field.
 She focused on the link between poverty and poor health, working to provide universal access to medical care.
 An openly gay woman, Baker lived with author Ida Alexa Ross Wiley for the later part of their lives.
 Despite the challenges she faced, her hard work saved countless lives and left a lasting legacy in public health.

 Sally Ride was an astrophysicist known for being the first American woman in space.
 She developed a foundation in her name dedicated to improving science education, particularly for young girls.
 After she died, it was announced that she and Tam O'Shaughnessy, who she had lived with for 27 years, were partners.
-This made Ride the first LGBT astronaut as well.
+This made Ride the first LGBTQ+ astronaut as well.